Cameron Duddy

-Cameron Duddy (born December 6, 1985) is an American music video director and musician.
+Cameron Thomas Duddy (born December 6, 1985) is an American music video director and musician with over 9 billion views across his work.
 As a director, he is known for his work with Bruno Mars, OneRepublic, and Fifth Harmony.
-He is also the bass guitarist in the country music band Midland.
+Most notably, Cameron directed the video for "Uptown Funk", winning an EMA, VMA, and topping charts as the 3rd most viewed video on YouTube.
+He is also the bass guitarist in the band Midland.